Real Estate School-Based Traineeships (SBAT NSW)

 Your obligations include:

-• providing accurate information to the training provider
+• providing accurate information to the registered training organisation

 • behaving in a responsible and ethical manner